alecbuetow/WordleBot/README.md

 ## Key Takeaways

-- **Performance**: Solves the Wordle Puzzle 3.6 guesses on average, compared to [New York Times' best performing model's](https://www.nytimes.com/2022/08/17/upshot/wordle-wordlebot-new.html#:~:text=Only%20slightly.,more%20times%20in%20hard%20mode.)
-3.4.
+- **Performance**: Solves the Wordle Puzzle in 3.6 guesses on average, compared to [New York Times' best performing model's](https://www.nytimes.com/2022/08/17/upshot/wordle-wordlebot-new.html#:~:text=Only%20slightly.,more%20times%20in%20hard%20mode.)
+3.4 guesses.
-- **Feature Selection**: Utilizing a Fourier transformation, we extracted the individual component waves of the smoothed EEG reading.
-We retained the waves with the five greatest amplitudes along with their frequencies.
-We also binned waves into biologically significant groups by their frequency (e.g. alpha, beta, detla, etc.) and averaged their amplitudes.
-- **Random Forest Model**: A Random Forest Model was utilized to differentiate the three stages of sleep, chosen for its resilience to overfitting and ease of interpretation.
+- **Technique**: WordleBot accesses the New York Times' website and navigates to the Wordle puzzle with `selenium` through the Chromium Browser.
+It chooses which word to guess based on the algorithm discussed below.
+- **Efficiency Improvements**: WordleBot was optimized from its previous iterations using vectorized operations.
+Masking a `numpy` array, rather than iterating through a list, provided a 90% improvement in processing time.

-## Methodology
+## Algorithm Design

+WordleBot functions via the following steps:

+1) t
+2) c

 ## Future Directions